 New features in this edition include:

-A History of the Roman People is an excellent introduction for those with no background in Roman History.
-Its clear, accessible language make it perfect for undergraduate readers in courses on Roman history and Roman culture.
+A History of the Roman People is an excellent introduction for those with no background in Roman history.
+Its clear, accessible language makes it perfect for undergraduate readers in courses on Roman history and Roman culture.
 More experienced students wanting to expand their knowledge will also find it a rich resource for the full sweep of Roman antiquity.

 - Carolynn Roncaglia, Santa Clara University, USA

 Roman History: Its Geographic and Human Foundations

 The Peoples of Italy ca. 750 to 400 B.C.E.

 Phoenicians, Greeks, and Etruscans in Pre-Roman Italy

 Decline of the Greek Cities in Italy and Sicily

 Etruscan Economic Life

 Etruscan Cities and Their Sociopolitical Organization